Kumbhakarna

 When Kumbhakarna asked for his boon, his tongue was tied by the goddess Saraswati, who acted on Indra's request.
-Instead of asking for Indraasana (the throne of Indra), he asked for Nidraasana (bed for sleeping).
+Instead of asking for Indrāsana (the throne of Indra), he asked for Nidrāsana (a bed for sleeping).
 It is also said that he intended to ask for Nirdevatvam (annihilation of the devas) and instead asked for Nidravatvam (sleep).
 His request was instantly granted.
 However, his brother Ravana requested Brahma to undo this curse as a boon and Brahma reduced it to sleeping for six months, after which he would sleep again as soon as his appetite was satisfied.

 Life

 Origin

 In the Bhagavata Purana, Kumbhakarna is said to be the incarnation of the gatekeeper deity Vijaya.
 Vijaya, along with his brother and fellow gatekeeper Jaya, was punished by the Four Kumaras for impiety while they guarded the sacred realm of Vishnu.
 Vijaya was initially sentenced to mortality, but after appealing to Vishnu, their sentences were reduced to just three lifetimes, allowing them to return to Vaikuntha.
 While his brother Jaya became Ravana, Vijaya became Kumbhakarna during their second of three incarnations on Earth.